 Soccer strength exercises are like a deep ocean when it comes to what you can work on.
 To me heavy weight is not needed for soccer players.
 Instead of heavy weights, go with resistance or no weight at all.
 If you do weights, go light and high reps.
 Below I listed safe and easy exercises that require no equipment.
 It all depends on you, when it comes to strength training.
 Your gender, age, body type, fitness, schedule, genetics, sport, history and more.
 Across America there are school districts that require & recommend high school coaches follow a weight training curriculum with not much high level soccer experience.
 Not just soccer either, other sports like volleyball.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.

 Heavy weight lifting causes injury so lift light

 Soccer strength exercises should be done simple and light, compared to heavy.